'Unreal buzzer beater': Steven Adams breaks NBA record with 'insane' play

 "It almost looks CGI'ed," Simmons added on Twitter.

-It isn't the first time Adams has gone viral this season, with the Kiwi getting wide praise for his strength and temperament earlier this year for breaking up a fight during a game.
+It isn't the first time Adams has gone viral this season, with the Kiwi getting wide praise for his strength and temperament earlier this year after breaking up a fight during a game.

 The Grizzlies ended up beating the Spurs 118-105, with Adams contributing four points, five assists and 14 rebounds.

-But the star of the day was Morant, who shot a game-high 52 points along with seven rebounds and two assists, which included a sensational poster dunk in the second quarter.
+But the star of the day was Morant, who shot a game-high 52 points, including a sensational poster dunk in the second quarter, along with seven rebounds and two assists.